White Holy Apostles Logo with crest

 To be considered for an extension, you must:

-• Meet with the Academic Dean and obtain an Educational Plan that clearly states your academic goal, what remaining classes you need to obtain that goal and a completion date.
+• Meet with the Academic Dean and obtain an Educational Plan that clearly states your academic goal, what remaining classes you need to obtain that goal, and a completion date.

 • Submit a copy of your Educational Plan with a Maximum Time Frame Appeal form to the Financial Aid office.

 Students may be approved for a Maximum Time Frame Appeal only once while at Holy Apostles College and Seminary.
-If your appeal is APPROVED, your status will be Probation and you will be given a specific length of time to complete your program based on your Educational Plan.
-While on Probation you must meet Minimum Standard Requirements throughout your extension period.
-If you do not, your status will be Ineligible and you will no longer be able to receive aid at Holy Apostles.
-If your appeal is DENIED, your status is Ineligible and you will no longer be able to receive aid at Holy Apostles.
+If your appeal is APPROVED, your status will be Probation, and you will be given a specific length of time to complete your program based on your Educational Plan.
+While on Probation, you must meet Minimum Standard Requirements throughout your extension period.
+If you do not, your status will be Ineligible, and you will no longer be able to receive aid at Holy Apostles.
+If your appeal is DENIED, your status is Ineligible, and you will no longer be able to receive aid at Holy Apostles.

 What if I’m placed on Probation?

-You must meet Minimum Standard Requirements
+You must meet the Minimum Standard Requirements

 • You are still eligible to receive financial aid